-The degree to which these endeavours are merely tokenistic, or achieve the levels of coproduction and co-design that is to be aspired to, greatly depends on the political will of those in power (Collins et al., 2020).
-As such, securing buy-in from senior management and leaders within the organisation seeking to develop their participatory practice is paramount.
+The degree to which these endeavours are merely tokenistic, or achieve the levels of co-production and co-design that is to be aspired to, greatly depends on the political will of those in power (Collins et al., 2020).
+As such, securing buy-in from senior management and leaders within the organisation seeking to develop their participatory practice is of paramount importance.